sothorsteins/SMC0/README.md

 5. Algorithm ported to microchip (DSP-chip)
     - a.
 Test different microchips for lowest latency
     - b.
 Optimize code if latency too high
-    - c.
-Goal is for latency to be less than 0.5 s.
+        - Goal is for latency to be less than 0.5 s.
 6. User-interface designed (UX-designers)
     - a.
 Make initial design with Figma or other similar platform
         - One-string mode design